2020 Blaine Girls Invitational

 - Line-up must be entered on official score sheet prior to start of game, incomplete or incorrect line-ups result in bench technical foul.

 - A team cannot start a game with less than 5 players.
 If enough players are not on the floor 5 minutes after scheduled (or declared earlier start time), the game will end in a forfeit.
 15-0 will be used as final score for all forfeits.

-- All head coaches will receive a gift and 2 boxes of Nature Valley granola bars as a thank you for attending our tournament.
+- All head coaches will receive a gift and snacks as a thank you for attending our tournament.

 Time Regulations & Free Throws

 - Games are scheduled at 1 hour 5 min intervals – our goal is to stay on schedule.
 5 minute warm up will be provided – 3 minute half time.
 We may shorten these times to stay on schedule.
 Note: games may start up to 15 minutes early if we are ahead of schedule.

 - Games are (2) 14 min halves (stop time).
 Running time last 7 mins of game if lead is 20 pts+, stop time if lead drops below 10 pts.